ScrollPrize/scrollprize-website/docs/15_winners.md

   />
 </head>

-Since the Vesuvius Challenge was launched in March 2023, a lot has happened.
-On this page we document all the prizes that have been won.

-We have awarded **$1,278,000** in prizes so far!
+Since the Vesuvius Challenge launched in March 2023, we have awarded **$1,278,000** in prizes!

+In 2023, the $850,000 Grand Prize [made history](grandprize) by revealing text from inside a rolled Herculaneum scroll for the first time.

+This page lists all the prizes awarded so far:

 ### $12,500 Open Source (June, 2024)